sabrinacamp2/Non-Terra-GCP/Notes/Accessing GCP VMs (and relatedly, jupyter notebooks) in a more secure way.md

+# Accessing GCP VMs (and relatedly, Jupyter notebooks) in a more secure way

 ### What's the problem?
 - **SSH access**: When setting the externally accessible IP ranges on our GCP VMs, we specify which public IP addresses are allowed to _attempt_ to connect to the VM.
 Currently, we allow all public IPs to _attempt_ to connect.
 While SSH access requires both a valid SSH key and a Google account, allowing any public IP to attempt access increases the risk of brute-force attacks, where attackers try to guess your credentials.

-- **Jupyter access**: If someone guesses your external IP, port (`external_ip:8080`), and jupyter notebook password/token, they could potentially access your Jupyter server and its data.
+- **Jupyter access**: If someone guesses your VM's external IP, port (`external_ip:8080`), and jupyter notebook password/token, they could potentially access your Jupyter server and its data.

 ### Options
 To reduce risk, you have a few options:
-- **(This tutorial) Encrypted Tunnel for VM Access and port forwarding**: Connect to the VM via an encrypted tunnel ([IAP tunneling](https://cloud.google.com/iap/docs/using-tcp-forwarding)) and forward the Jupyter server port to your local machine.
+- **(This tutorial) Encrypted tunnel for VM access and port forwarding**: Connect to the VM via an encrypted tunnel ([IAP tunneling](https://cloud.google.com/iap/docs/using-tcp-forwarding)) and forward the Jupyter server port to your local machine.
   - **Advantages**:
     - The VM is not exposed to the public internet; access is through Google's infrastructure only.
     - The Jupyter server is not directly accessible via the web.